rfortherestofus/twenty-five-things/twenty-five-things.iapresenter/text.md

 ## 11. Make wide range of outputs with Quarto

 When I teach people to use Quarto, I always start with simple outputs: single HTML files, PDFs, and Word documents.
-But Quarto can make way more than just those.
+But Quarto can go beyond single documents.
 You can build a full website with Quarto, a dashboard, slides, and much more.

 ---